 Forages create value; in economic and environmental terms.
 There is a clear link between forage and livestock.
 The forage industry is the foundation for much of animal agriculture, and investment in forage research, development and technology transfer will be of mutual benefit to both sectors.
 Long term funding is critical for effective forage research since a one or two-year commitment is not long enough to allow forage research projects to be completed.

-ABP & SCAIDF Joint Call Documents:
+SCAIDF Call for Research Proposals Documents: